 Spanish is the second most common spoken language in the world, and its increasing presence in the socioeconomic, political and cultural life of the United States makes the study of Spanish a valuable professional tool and enriching personal experience for those students interested in pursuing a major or minor in the language.
 Spanish majors and minors develop an advanced level of oral and written proficiency in the language by engaging meaningfully with cultural products and practices from the Spanish-speaking world.
 Furthermore, our courses foster multicultural competence as students engage with cultural and literary traditions of Spain, Latin America, and the United States.

 A major in Spanish consists of nine courses above SPA 202.
 The required courses are: SPA 221, 222 and 321.
-In addition, each student must take one 300 – 400-level course in Peninsular Literature and one 300 – 400-level course in Latin American Literature, and three other elective courses among the 300-400 level offerings in the department.
+In addition, each student must take one 300 – 400-level course in Peninsular Literature or Culture and one 300 – 400-level course in Latin American Literature or Culture, and three other elective courses among the 300-400 level offerings in the department.
 During their senior year, students must take one additional 400-level Research Seminar.
 In this final course, students prepare a substantial research project, satisfying upon its completion the writing requirement for the major.
 All courses for the major should be in Spanish.